 Our bodies go through a lot of hormonal imbalance throughout our lives, causing many mood shifts that are easily labeled as being angry or irritated.
 It sometimes results in a milder form of depression wherein a woman feels low, weak, and fatigued all the time.

 Another, a challenging and leading cause of mental health issues in women is striking the perfect work0life balance.
 You are expected to be perfect and keep everything in order, just because you are already doing it no one takes the effort to be a part of it and leaves everything on you.

 This becomes too stressful and omen often find themselves worrying excessively leading to anxiety as their mind is always racing with thoughts of taking care of kids, home, work, cooking, laundry, next day meal etcetera.

 We all need motivation, don’t we?
 And just imagine that woman who is selflessly working for you like an unpaid caregiver, which can not even take a day off, won’t need motivation in the form of appreciation, love, care?

-So if you or someone you know is going through something similar situation, then it is time to talk and to listen.
-Sometimes these feelings are temporary and situational, sometimes it stays for a longer period and the ones who know us closely can easily identify the difference.
-If you spot a difference don’t complain but sit with the person and talk, try to understand, and give them a safe space to open up.
+So if you or someone you know is going through something similar, then it is time to talk and listen.
+Sometimes these feelings are temporary and situational Sometimes, it stays for a longer period, and those who know us closely can easily identify the difference.
+If you spot a difference out of these leading causes of mental health issues in women, don’t complain but sit with the person and talk, try to understand, and give them a safe space to open up.
 Seek medical help if needed, trust me there is no shame in meeting a counselor.